What is a Herniated Disc?

 Intervertebral discs sit between each vertebra of the spinal column and act as shock absorbers.
 They have a soft, jellylike inner layer and a tougher outer layer.
-A herniated disc – also known as a bulging disc – occurs when a part of the inner layer punches through the outer layer.
+A herniated disc occurs when a part of the inner layer punches through the outer layer.
 This bulge may then press against the spinal cord or compress nerve roots, causing pain and other symptoms.

-The most common cause of herniated discs is age-related degeneration.
+A common cause of herniated discs is age-related degeneration.
 As people age, the intervertebral discs have a tendency to dry out and weaken.
 This is known as degenerative disc disease.
+Degenerative disc disease can also be initiated by trauma.

 When the outer layer of a disc becomes weak, the inner layer is more likely to bulge through.
-Though rare, trauma to the back or spine can also cause herniated discs.
+Trauma to the back or spine can also cause herniated discs.

 Risk factors for herniated discs can include: